Travis Roy Foundation WIFFLE Ball Tournament

 The tournament will feature the grand opening of a third field adjacent to Little Fenway and Little Wrigley.
 It will be called the Little Field of Dreams - a replica of the field in Dyersville, Iowa, from the movie Field of Dreams.

 It is also fun to be a volunteer at the event.
-If you would like to become a part of the event staff and help out during the tournament please contact Sue.
+If you would like to become a part of the event staff and help out during the tournament please contact Sue Bentlage.

 The 2013 event made national news by virtue of the record-breaking fundraising accomplishments for the Travis Roy Foundation and the dramatic catch made by Konor Fleming at Little Fenway that became the #2 highlight of the week on ESPN’s “Top Ten.”
 As a result the buzz regarding the 2014 event is starting earlier than usual and the tournament promises to be another record-breaking event that you will not want to miss.
-So Save the Dates and become a part of our Wiffle ball family as a donor, a volunteer, or a player and you will be glad you did.
+So become a part of our WIFFLE ball family as a donor, a volunteer, or a player and you will be glad you did.

 Amazing Plays, Record Fundraising Highlight 2013 Travis Roy Foundation WIFFLE Ball Tourney

 ESSEX, Vt. — Amazing plays on the field and another staggering fundraising effort highlighted the 12th annual Travis Roy Foundation Vermont WIFFLE Ball Tournament that concluded Sunday at Little Fenway and Little Wrigley in Essex, Vermont.
 For the first time, the 24-team backyard WIFFLE ball tourney cracked the half-million dollar mark in a single year raising a record-shattering $502,150 (as of 8/11/13), to benefit the foundation that benefits and creates awareness for people with spinal cord injuries.